-Now that you’ve understood how dangerous hospital acquired infections can be, you’re bound to want to avoid them, and hence, Apollo Spectra is the best and safest choice when it comes to elective minimally invasive surgeries.
+Now that you’ve understood how dangerous hospital-acquired infections can be, you’re bound to want to avoid them, and hence, Apollo Spectra is the best and safest choice when it comes to elective minimally invasive surgeries.

-A specialty hospital that provides a wide range of surgical procedures including bariatrics, gynaecology, urology, pain management, general and laparoscopic, orthopaedics and spine, and plastic and cosmetic surgery, Apollo Spectra, backed by 30+ years of healthcare experience of the Apollo Group, provides you world-class infrastructure and latest technology.
+A speciality hospital that provides a wide range of surgical procedures including bariatrics, gynaecology, urology, pain management, general and laparoscopic, orthopaedics and spine, and plastic and cosmetic surgery, Apollo Spectra, backed by 30+ years of healthcare experience of the Apollo Group, provides you world-class infrastructure and latest technology.
 With a near-zero infection risk rate, Apollo Spectra follows international protocols to ensure that you recover at the earliest and without any unneeded complications.

 *‘Infection control – a problem for patient safety’ – Burke JP